WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/text.md

 ## Using type

 Clear, legible, as well as aesthetically pleasing typography is one of the primary features in visually appealing content.

+- In general, use sentence-case capitalization and avoid other forms of capitalization such as all-uppercase, all-lowercase, or title case.
+  For more information, see [Capitalization]().
+- Use left alignment for text.
+This ensures an even left margin with a irregular right margin- improving document structure.
+- Avoid center-aligned text.

 ## Spaces between sentences